DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

 - 7.2.4 Egress monitoring
     - It’s important to monitor traffic exiting as well as entering a network, and **Egress monitoring** refers to monitoring outgoing traffic to detect unauthorized data transfer outside the org (AKA data exfiltration)
     - Common methods used to detect or prevent data exfiltration are data loss prevention (DLP) techniques and monitoring for steganography.
 Note stegaography (embedded and not visible to naked eye) and watermark (visible to naked eye)
+    - A network-­based data loss prevention (DLP) system monitors outgoing traffic (egress monitoring) and can thwart data exfiltration attempts.
 - 7.2.5 Log management
     - **Log management**: refers to all the methods used to collect, process, and protect log entries (see SIEM definition above)
     - **rollover logging**: allows admins to set a maximum log size, when the log reaches that max, the system begins overwriting the oldest events in the log
 - 7.2.6 Threat intelligence (e.g. threat feeds, threat hunting)
+    - **Threat hunting** is the process of actively searching for infections or attacks within a network.
+Threat intelligence refers to the actionable intelligence created after analyzing incoming data, such as threat feeds.
+Threat hunters use threat intelligence to search for specific threats.
+Additionally, they may use a kill chain model to mitigate these threats.
+Thret hunters regularly monitor threat feeds and using that information to check systems within the network.
+Their goal is to discover any infections or attacks that haven’t been detected by existing tools.
+    - **Threat Feeds**:Threat feeds provide organizations with a steady stream of raw data.
+By analyzing threat feeds, security administrators can learn of current threats.
+They can then use this knowledge to search through the network, looking for signs of these threats.
     - **Threat intelligence**: an umbrella term encompassing threat research and analysis and emerging threat trends; gathering data on potential threats, including various sources to get timely info on current threats; information that is aggregated, transformed, analyzed, interpreted, or enriched to provide the necessary context for the decision-making process
     - **Kill chain**: military model (used for both offense and defense):
         - find/identify a target through reconnaissance